Hear leading autism specialists explore popular topics and offer trusted advice in The Autism Matters Theatre.

 ---|---|---|

-10.30 - 11.10 | Simple strategies for supporting PDA children and young people at school | Clare Truman, Education Consultant at Spectrum Space Education, Training and Consultancy |
+13.10 - 13.50 | Strategies for supporting PDA-ers in the classroom | Clare Truman, Founder of Spectrum Space Education, Training and Consultancy |

 Time | Presentation Title | Speaker |